gbousqu/create_html_from_gdoc/README.md

 ## Customization

 - Edit the generated `styles.css` file in the output directory to change site appearance
-- Modify the template in the `generateSiteHtml` function to change the site structure
 - Adjust tab navigation behavior by editing the JavaScript in the HTML template

 ## Troubleshooting